 * When the caterpillar has eaten more than half its’ food you can sweep out the webbing and

 the frass.
 Make sure to leave the remaining food chunk.
 You may rest the caterpillar on the lid while you do this sweeping.
 Make sure to put the paper back under the lid for humidity control.
 If you need to replace the paper for any reason, use clean, dry coffee filter paper.
 We recommend you sweep out the frass twice or more to keep the frass from covering the food.

 The Chrysalis or Pupa:

-Line the bottom of the cage with paper towels to catch drips.
+* Line the bottom of the flight cage with paper towels.

-Do not pull the pupa away from the paper.
-After hardening, take the paper with the pupa attached from the container and pin the paper (using a straight pin) onto a netting side (not the top) of a flight cage, hanging down in a natural position.
+* Do not pull the pupa away from the paper.
+After hardening, take the paper with the pupa attached from the container and pin the paper (using a straight pin) onto a netted side (not the top) of a flight cage, hanging down in a natural position.

-The pupal stage will last eight to ten days depending on how warm the room is.
-Please never leave the insect, in any form in direct sunlight.
+* The pupal stage will last eight to ten days depending on how warm the room is.
+Please never leave the insect, in any form in direct sunlight until release.
 Handle the larvae as little as possible especially during moulting or pupation.

 They are beautiful and hardy butterflies.
 Enjoy your Painted Ladies and Gentlemen.